KatTheGit/sylvan-row/assets/README.md

 # 2. Base mechanics

 There are, independently of the picked character, three types of abilities.
 These differ by character.
-- Primary attack (sort cooldown)
+- Primary attack (on short cooldown, generally less than 1s)
-- Secondary attack (uses charge, build up my hitting shots.)
+- Secondary attack (uses charge, build by damaging opponents or healing allies.)
 - Dash (longer cooldown)
 - Other
-  - Passive ability
+  - Passive abilities
   - Movement speed
   - Passive ssecondary charge rate